4wn51dq/fibonacci-hardhat/README.md

-#Fibonacci Sequence with solidity
+# Fibonacci Sequence with Solidity

-the function returns an array/ sequence, tests ran using hardhat
+This smart contract returns a Fibonacci sequence in the form of an array.
+✅ Built with Solidity
+✅ Tested using Hardhat

+## Usage
+- `npx hardhat test`
+- `npx hardhat run scripts/deployFibonacci.js --network <network-name>`